emqx/emqx-docs/en_US/security/authz/acl.md

 # Introduction

 **Publish/Subscribe ACL** refers to **permission control** for **PUBLISH/SUBSCRIBE** operations.
-For example, the user name with the name `Anna` is prohibited to publish messages to ` open / elsa / door`.
+For example, the user name with the name `Anna` being prohibited from publishing messages to `open / elsa / door`.

-EMQX supports the permission management of client through client publish/subscribe ACLs.
+EMQX supports the permission management of clients through client publish/subscribe ACLs.
 This chapter describes the publish/subscribe ACLs supported by EMQX and the configuration methods of corresponding plugins.

 ## ACL Plugins